Culture of Eswatini: Arts and crafts

 Swazi art varies from pottery to jewellery among many other things.
 Historically Swazi people have made jewellery and clothing items from beads.
 An example of this is ligcebesha, a colourful necklace and indlamu and colourful skirt for girls.
 Historical pottery in Eswatini includes mostly clay pots that are used for carrying water, beer cooking and decorations.
 These clay pots are called tindziwo.
 Wooden sculptures were also very popular as utensils, for example umcwembe used for serving meat.
 Swazis also made a lot of items using special grasses.
 These include grass mats called emacansi and tihlantsi.
 Other grass items are brooms, baskets among others.

 Eswatini is also known for a strong presence in the handcrafts industry.
 The formalised handcraft businesses of Eswatini employ over 2,500 people, many of whom are women (per TechnoServe Swaziland Handcrafts Impact Study," February 2011).
 The products are unique and reflect the culture of Eswatini, ranging from housewares, to artistic decorations, to complex glass, stone, or wood artwork.

+Sports culture in Eswatini

+The sport of football is the most popular sport in the country of Eswatini.
+It is run by the Eswatini Football Association.
+The association administers the Eswatini national football team, as well as the Premier League of Eswatini.